-The interface will allow you to control the camera: adjust the shooting parameters (exposure and gain), switch from Live visualization to Stack visualization , choose between several pre-configured modes (Star Field, Nebulae, Galaxy, etc.) depending on the observed target (or Expert Mode to manually change the different parameters), save an image, access the list of saved images and download them.
+The interface will allow you to control the camera: adjust the shooting parameters (exposure and gain), switch from Live view to Stack view or Timelapse view, choose between several pre-configured modes (Star Field, Nebulae, Galaxy, etc.) or set yourself the parameters depending on the observed target, save an image, access the list of saved images and download them.

-The interface is very simple and consists of only 5 screens:
+The interface is very simple and consists of only 6 screens:

 - Live View screen

 - Stack View screen

 - Timelapse screen

 - Captured images screen (Download Snapshot)

-- Display screen of the image captured by the camera (Watch Live)

-- Astrowl software update screen
+- Display screen of the image captured by the camera (Watch Live) - Astrowl software update screen